 I’m often asked what I like to read, the answer is simple – just about anything!
 My choice does tend to lean towards mysteries and thrillers, but not exclusively so.
 In the past I have given reviews on various books in newsletters and blogs, but thought it was time that I had a dedicated page for readers to browse, and here it is.
 At the bottom of this page is a selection of books I’ve read, and to which I will continue to add.
 They are in no particular order.
 With authors such as, John Grisham, James Patterson, Agatha Christie, Lynda Le Plant, Patricia Cromwell etc., it’s fair to say I’ve read most of what they have published.

-I hope you find something that takes your fancy, simply click on the title or cover and you will be taken to Amazon to check out the blurb, and see if it appeals.
+I hope you find something that takes your fancy, scroll through and simply click on the title or cover and you will be taken to Amazon to check out the blurb, and see if it appeals.
 If you enjoy a book you have read, please don’t forget to leave a review.
 It means so much to an author to receive feedback from readers, and it helps make the book more visible on Amazon for others to find.
 If you would like to recommend something you think I might enjoy, please feel free to comment below.